How to Create An Opening in a Load Bearing Wall

 Here are the 9 main steps to create an opening in a load bearing wall:

-2. Determine where the opening will be located and make the necessary calculations;
+3. Determine where the opening will be located and make the necessary calculations, with the help of an engineer;

-9. Complete the finishing touches around the opening in the load-bearing wall.
+10. Complete the finishing touches around the opening in the load-bearing wall, such as laying plasterboard or covering ventilation ducts.

 Of course, the steps described above are very basic and do not describe the process in detail.
 Some techniques are also very different from what is presented.
 In the end, you must absolutely call in a specialist.